TimDommett/Cassandra/README.md

-Cassandra attempts to give more equal access to information and educational recourses for all. (essentially an online educational recourses hub).
+Cassandra attempts to give more equal access to information and educational recourses for everyone. (essentially an online educational recourses hub).

 **Major Features:**